NVriezen/ZelGameEngine/README.md

 # ZelGameEngine
 Welcome to the official Zel Game Engine Repository!
-A 2D Pixel Art Game Engine designed to help you understand Data Oriented Design (DOD).
+A 2D Pixel Art Game Engine written in C/C++ designed to help you understand Data Oriented Design (DOD).
 The engine focusses on modern hardware and keeping code simple.
 Showing intermediate programmers that there is more than Object Oriented Programming (OOP).